-It is best to know everything about Limited Liability Partnership in India including the effects on taxation after conversion.
-The conversion of Company into an LLP will not attract capital gain tax as this conversion is not a “transfer” as defined under the IT Act.
+It is best to the effects on taxation after the conversion.
+The conversion of company into an LLP will not attract capital gains tax as this conversion is not a “transfer” as defined under the IT Act.

 Also, it will not attract capital gain tax subject to the following conditions: